-BL 2185 The Law of Contracts and Commercial Transactions BL 2135 The Business Entity: Law, Governance, & Ethics Plus one of the following courses:
+BL 2185 The Law of Contracts and Commercial Transactions BL 2135 The Business Entity: Law, Governance, & Ethics

+Plus one of the following courses:

-- BL 2150 Real Estate Principles & Practices
+BL 2150 Real Estate Principles & Practices

-- BL 2160 International Business Law
+BL 2160 International Business Law

-- MGT 2208 Topic: Global Business Ethics

-- MGT 2212 Leadership
+MGT 2212 Leadership

-- MGT 2250 Global Corporate Social Responsibility
+MGT 2250 Global Corporate Social Responsibility

+MGT 2360 Global Leadership

+MGT 2370 Global Business Ethics

-Prerequisites (may be taken concurrently with above courses): VSB 2007Corporate Responsibility and Regulation ETH 2050Ethical Traditions & Contemporary Life
+Prerequisites (may be taken concurrently with above courses):

+VSB 2007Corporate Responsibility and Regulation

+ETH 2050Ethical Traditions & Contemporary Life
-Gary A. Gabriele, Ph.D., Dean

-Gerard F. "Jerry" Jones, Ph.D., Associate Dean, Academic Affairs Stephen Jones, Ph.D., Associate Dean, Student and Strategic Programs Alfonso Ortega, Ph.D., Associate Dean, Graduate Studies and Research Office: 310 CEER, tel.
+Gary A. Gabriele, Ph.D., Dean Gerard F. "Jerry" Jones, Ph.D., Associate Dean, Academic Affairs Stephen Jones, Ph.D., Associate Dean, Student and Strategic Programs TBD, Associate Dean, Graduate Studies and Research

+Office: 310 CEER, tel.
 610-519-4940 Website: www.engineering.villanova.edu

 The second degree granting unit inaugurated at Villanova University was the College of Engineering, which began instruction in 1905 under the name of the School of Technology.
 It was the fourth engineering program to be established at a Catholic school of higher education in the United States (after The Catholic University of America, 1896, Manhattan College, 1896, and the University of Notre Dame, 1897).
 Dr. A.B.
 Carpenter, a graduate of Lehigh University, was hired in 1904 to organize and direct the School.
 He was ably assisted by Rev. James J. Dean, a young faculty member in the sciences.
 It was their responsibility to develop the curricula, hire faculty and plan the facilities needed.
 Programs in Civil and Electrical Engineering were the first to be initiated, with a total of twelve students enrolled.
 In 1908, an undergraduate program in Mechanical Engineering was established; and in 1909, the first engineering bachelor's degrees were awarded.
 An undergraduate program in Chemical Engineering was established in 1919.
 In the years following the Second World War, the College expanded its degree offerings to the masters level, establishing graduate programs in each of its four engineering departments.
 A fifth undergraduate degree program in Computer Engineering was added in 1993.
 A combined Bachelors/Masters Program is available in all programs.
-In 2003, an Interdisciplinary Doctoral Program was instituted, which today has evolved into a traditional PhD program.
+In 2003, a Doctoral Program was instituted.
 The undergraduate programs of Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering (all of the undergraduate engineering programs at Villanova) are accredited by the Accreditation Commission (EAC) of ABET (Accreditation Board for Engineering and Technology), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone (410) 347-7700.
 The College of Engineering is dedicated to supporting the research activities of its faculty and students.
 This research is conducted through cooperation with government and industry.
-The college has three research centers: Center for Advanced Communications (CAC), Center for Nonlinear Dynamics and Control (CENDAC), and Villanova Center for the Advancement of Sustainability in Engineering (VCASE).
-The college also has extensive research programs in the thermal and fluid sciences, structural engineering, nanotechnology, biotechnology, and storm water management.
+The college has three research centers: Center for Advanced Communications (CAC), Center for Nonlinear Dynamics and Control (CENDAC), Villanova Center for the Advancement of Sustainability in Engineering (VCASE), and an NSF I/UCRC on Energy Efficient Electronic Systems.
+The college also has extensive research programs in the thermal and fluid sciences, structural engineering, nanotechnology, bioengineering, sustainable energy systems, and storm water management.